mateoguzmana/react-native-interview-kit/README.md

 ## Installation

-Some parts of this kit are also available as an NPM package, so you can create your own lists or whatever you need.
+Some parts of this kit are also available as an NPM package, so you can create your own lists, tests or whatever you need with this content.
+This is built as a package just for the purpose of use this in different ways and not only for reading.
 You can install it using the following command:

 ```sh
 npm install react-native-interview-kit